-Zirconia crown has rapidly become a favourite in restorative dentistry, especially among dentists across India.
+A zirconia crown has rapidly become a favourite in restorative dentistry, including among many dentists across India.
 These ceramic tooth caps (often called zirconia caps) offer a blend of superior strength, durability, and lifelike aesthetics that traditional metal-based crowns struggle to match.

 In fact, zirconia (zirconium dioxide) has been used safely in the medical industry for decades, earning a reputation for high biocompatibility and toughness.

-Quick overview: Zirconia caps are metal-free ceramic restorations made from zirconium dioxide, valued for their combination of "metal-like" strength and natural tooth-colored appearance.
+Quick overview: Zirconia crowns are metal-free ceramic restorations made from yttria-stabilised zirconium dioxide (zirconia), valued for high fracture resistance versus most glass ceramics and a tooth-coloured base shade.
 They are increasingly used for everything from single-tooth crowns to bridges and even implant restorations, thanks to their durability and patient-friendly aesthetics.

 Below, we break down the essentials and advanced insights on dental zirconia teeth crowns so you can confidently recommend and work with this material in your dental practice.